Most tourists who visit Jamaica go to one of the BIG 3 - Negril, Montego Bay, and Ocho Rios.

 We immediately quickened our step and stumbled away, glancing back to make sure he wasn’t following us to collect his “gifts”.

 A block later, we stood where the ATM should have been.
-It was another empty street, on a left of us a mostly crumbled building, in last stages of demolition.
+It was another empty street, on the left of us was a mostly crumbled building, in the last stages of demolition.
 On the right, a beautiful white building and a cheerful sign announcing “Shaare Shalom Synagogue”.

 Julia stared at Google Maps.
 “Hey!
 It’s the only synagogue in Jamaica!” she announced.
 “It’s also known as Holy Congregation of the Gates of Peace… Now, let’s get out of here before we die.”

 Finally, we made it back to a busy central street and immediately caught a taxi to take us to Emancipation Park.
 The taxi driver examined us quizzically.

 “It’s our first time,” I said.
 “Second day in Jamaica.”

 “Second day in Jamaica and you are here?!”
 The driver roared in laughter.
 “You must be crazy!”